PaolinaCastany/Tableau_Projects/README.md

 ### **Features of the Dashboard**

-This interactive dashboard integrates online sales data from the music store’s database and allows slicing and dicing the data across various dimensions, such as product categories, sales regions, and customer segments.
+This interactive dashboard integrates online sales data from the music store’s database and allows slicing and dicing the data across various dimensions, such as genres and sales regions.

 Some key visualizations and insights include:

-- **Sales Overview**: A high-level snapshot of total revenue, number of orders, and average order value.
-- **Top Products Analysis**: Identification of best-selling albums, instruments, and accessories.
-- **Genre and Artist Performance**: Highlighting the most popular genres and best-selling artists to inform promotional efforts.
+- **Genre and Artist Performance**: Highlighting the most popular genres and best-selling artists to inform promotional efforts
-- **Sales by Region**: Visualization of geographical sales distribution using maps to pinpoint high-performing locations and compare regional sales performance.
+- **Sales by Region**: Visualization of geographical sales distribution using maps to pinpoint high-performing locations and compare regional sales performance
-- **Monthly Trends**: A time-series analysis of sales patterns to identify peak months for revenue and compare sales trends across genres like Rock, Alternative, and Heavy Metal.
+- **Monthly Trends**: A time-series analysis of sales patterns to identify peak months for revenue and compare sales trends across genres like Rock, Alternative, and Heavy Metal
-- **Category Breakdown**: A detailed analysis of revenue contributions from product categories like vinyl records, digital downloads, and instruments.

 ### **Key Takeaways**

 The dashboard highlights critical insights such as:

-- Seasonal trends in online music sales, with peaks during holiday periods.
+- Seasonal trends in online music sales, with peaks during holiday periods
-- Regions that outperform in sales and potential underperforming markets to target.
+- Regions that outperform in sales and potential underperforming markets to target
-- Customer preferences for specific product categories that could inform future promotions or inventory stocking.
-- Popular genres and artists driving sales, which can guide future marketing campaigns and partnerships.
+- Popular genres and artists driving sales, which can guide future marketing campaigns and partnerships
-- Comparative trends in Rock, Alternative, and Heavy Metal sales, providing insights into shifts in consumer preferences over time.
+- Comparative trends in Rock, Alternative, and Heavy Metal sales, providing insights into shifts in consumer preferences over time

 ### **Conclusion**